-Following the release of our Google Glass Workplace Study last week, I just wanted to take an opportunity to highlight three safety applications which we developed and tested proof of concepts for.
+Following the release of our Google Glass Workplace Study last week, Vandrico would like to to take an opportunity to highlight three safety applications which the team has developed and tested proof of concept software.

 Safety Applications for Google Glass